 His work focusses helping clients to engage with the wisdom of their unconscious, to integrate their shadow, to gain freedom and to embrace their heroic quest.

 Mr. Jacquet has extensive experience in working internationally and with a wide range of clients.
 He is a sought-after expert in the field of eating disorders and addiction treatment, depression and trauma, and focuses treatment on a holistic and integrated approach, developing a bespoke programme for each client.
-Appearing on several television programmes on the subject, he is also the author of a number of articles in the respected London Magazine.
+Appearing on several television programmes on the subject, as an analytical psychologist he is also the author of a number of articles in the respected London Magazine.

 Fully accredited with the BAAT (British Association of Art Therapists), HCPC (Health and Care Professionals Council) and the UKCP (United Kingdom Council for Psychotherapy) and the BPC (British Psychoanalytic Council), the highest professionals standards are always maintained in interactions with clients.
-This creates trust and allows a quick rapport to develop between the analyst and client, which leads to open communication and deeper insights.
+This creates trust and allows a quick rapport to develop between the analytical psychologist and client, which leads to open communication and deeper insights.

 Adding to his significant educational background is a Diploma in Therapeutic and Education Application of the Arts from IATE as well as Level 1 and 2 training in EMDR (Eye Movement Desensitization and Reprocessing), a highly effective treatment option for Post-Traumatic Stress Disorder (PTSD).
 Mr. Jacquet has also earned an International Diploma in Addiction Counselling from the esteemed Hazelden Foundation.